 - Polo shirt with school logo if worn alone or without logo if worn under a sweater or fleece with school logo (short or long sleeve)

 - o Light blue

-- white
+- o white

 - navy

 - light yellow

 - Collared shirt with school logo if worn alone or without logo if worn under a sweater or fleece with school logo (short or long sleeve)

 - o Light blue

 - o white

 - navy

-- o light yellow
+- light yellow

 - White, grey heather, or navy gym t-shirt or sweatshirt with school logo.
 LAAA Spirit t-shirts are also allowed.

 - Navy sweater or fleece (cardigan, sweater vest, Vneck or crew neck pullover style) with school logo.

 - Hooded sweatshirts with a school logo can be worn in school for added warmth/comfort as long as the hood is not worn up.

+- A top with the school logo must be visible at all times inside the school building.